nestoca/joy-generator/README.md

 ## Data Flow

-ArgoCD's ApplicationSet controller will queries `joy-generator` on Webhooks or schedule.
+Argo CD's ApplicationSet controller will query `joy-generator` on Webhooks or schedule.
 The latter returns a full list of parameters for each application in the catalog.
 The ApplicationSet controller will then create or update the Application resources in the cluster.
 See [Argo CD - Generators
 Plugin](https://argo-cd.readthedocs.io/en/latest/operator-manual/applicationset/Generators-Plugin/) for more information.

 ```mermaid